foundriesio/docs/source/rtos/getting-started.rst

 Where ``your_board`` is Zephyr's name for your board.
 (Here's a `list of Zephyr boards
 <https://www.zephyrproject.org/doc/boards/boards.html>`_, but some of
-them may not work with Genesis.)
+them may not work with the RTOS MicroPlatform.)

-(If you want to know more, see :ref:`genesis-build`.)
+(If you want to know more, see :ref:`rtos-build`.)

 Flash the Application
 ---------------------